etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-1.rst

                                 fatal: repository 'https://github.com/etijskens/ET-dot/' not found [INFO]               ] done.

-tell us that micc created a `git <https://git-scm.com/>`_ repository. *Git* is a version control system that solves many practical problems related to the process of software development, independent of whether your are the only developer, or there is an entire team working on it from different places in the world.
+tell us that micc created a `git <https://git-scm.com/>`_ repository.
+Git_ is a version control system that solves many practical problems related to the process of software development, independent of whether your are the only developer, or there is an entire team working on it from different places in the world.
+You find more information about how micc_ plays with git_ in *Tutorial 4*.

 Modules and packages
 ^^^^^^^^^^^^^^^^^^^^

-   A *module* is the simplest Python project we can create.
+   A *Python module* is the simplest Python project we can create.
 It is meant for rather small projects that fit in a single file.
 More complex projects have a *package* structure, that is, a directory with the same name as the module, i.e. :file:`et_dot`, containing a :file:`__init__.py` file.
 The :file:`__init__.py` file marks the directory as a Python *package* and contains the statements that are executed when the module is imported.
 The *module* structure is the default structure.
-You can opt for a *package* structure by appending the flag ``-p`` or ``--package`` to the command above.
+When creating a project you can opt for a *package* structure by appending the flag ``-p`` or ``--package`` to the ``micc creatte`` command:

    .. code-block:: bash